-Critta 3 Sarrianie.
+Child's Surname:

 Child's First Name(s):

 Address:

 Contact number:

 Please tick the appropria te boxes below:

 Is the above named child a Baptised Catholic or have they been received into the Catholic Church?
 Yes No

 Is the certificate of Catholic Baptism or Reception into the Catholic Church attached?
 Yes No

 I already have a child at Holy Trinity Catholic Primary School who is a sibling of the child named above as determined by Note 4 of the Admissions Policy above.
 Yes: Name/s and Current Year Group/s of siblings No

-or Reception into the Catholic Church is requirer rovide evidence of Catholic Bapti
+or Reception into the Catholic Church is requi